Multi-Peril Crop Insurance

 Rainfall index for hay and grazing.
 Auto payouts below your grid threshold.
 No adjuster.
 Heavily subsidized.

 Bemidji south through Brainerd, St. Cloud, Twin Cities metro, east into western Wisconsin — Barron, Chippewa, Dunn, Eau Claire, St. Croix — south to La Crosse.
-Licensed in both states.

 Chetek, Wisconsin.
 Serving the MN-WI corridor since 2017.